Joe MillberyRed PaintArtist’s Statement gsdgds

 After noticing this red paint once, I realised just how often it is used.
 I recall back to my childhood, sitting in the back of my parents car and driving through parts of north west london, seeing this red paint constantly, but not understanding its significance.
 And after telling friends and family about this project, even they start to notice how often this paint is used.

 I feel like the colour and situation of this red paint situated on varying types of walls interests the viewer, and provokes and idea of ‘why this colour?’.
-Through both digital and film photography, I have captured the essence of this red paint, and hope to show the irony behind the so-called ‘removal’ of the vandalism.
+Through film photography, I have captured the essence of this red paint, and hope to show the irony behind the so-called ‘removal’ of the vandalism.

 The idea of it removing an eyesore in turn creates its own.